 Of course we suggest you also replace your indoor system, but this is why:

-- All outdoor cooling systems have a matching indoor unit that they are created to work with to ensure efficient performance.
-When they aren’t paired with the other part as a complete system, efficiency may suffer.
+- All outdoor cooling systems have a matching indoor unit that they are intended to work with to ensure efficient performance.
+When they aren’t paired with the other piece as a total system, efficiency can be affected.

-- Heating and cooling systems that are more than 10-15 years old normally need to be replaced.
-Not only do they have outdated technology, but they are also less efficient than todays models.
-Getting a new indoor unit at the same time means you’ll have a matched system to provide you with better comfort and efficiency for years to come.
+- Heating and cooling systems that are more than 10-15 years old usually need to be replaced.
+Not only do they consist of outdated technology, but they are also less efficient than more recent models.
+Getting a new indoor unit at the same time means you’ll have a matched system to provide you with even more comfort and efficiency for years to come.

-- Is your system typically maintained?
+- Is your system regularly maintained?
 Whether it’s a furnace or air conditioner, HVAC systems will run more efficiently after regular maintenance checks.

-- Do you need a zoning system?
+- Could your home use a zoning system?
 If there are rooms in your home that are rarely used, a zoning system will allow you to heat or cool only the most used areas of your house.

-- Are you taking advantage of a programmable or smart thermostat?
+- Does your home have a programmable or smart thermostat?
 According to the U.S. Department of Energy, programmable thermostats may lower your heating costs by up to 35 percent, and your cooling costs by up to 25 percent.